joseprupi/randomwalk/README.tex.md

 First few lines from [Wikepedia](https://en.wikipedia.org/wiki/Random_walk):

 **A random walk is a mathematical object, known as a stochastic or random process, that describes a path that consists of a succession of random steps on some mathematical space such as the integers.
-An elementary example of a random walk is the random walk on the integer number line  $$\mathbb {Z}$$ , which starts at 0 and at each step moves +1 or −1 with equal probability.**
+An elementary example of a random walk is the random walk on the integer number line  $\mathbb {Z}$ , which starts at 0 and at each step moves +1 or −1 with equal probability.**

 Basically imagine the path someone would take if can do one step left or right with the same probability.
-To represent this we will create now a random variable X that can have values 1 and -1 with probability  $$\frac{1}{2}$$  each.
+To represent this we will create now a random variable X that can have values 1 and -1 with probability  $\frac{1}{2}$  each.
 Then:

  $$ E[X]= \frac{1}{2}1+\frac{1}{2}(-1) = 0$$